 - 2.1.9.
 Complain to a supervisory authority (e.g. the Information Commissioner’s Office (ICO) in the UK) if you think any of your rights have been infringed by us.
 (We would, however, appreciate the chance to address your concerns, so please contact us prior to taking this step).

 - 2.2.
 You will not have to pay a fee to access your personal data (or to exercise any of the other rights) unless your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 - 2.3.
 You have the right to ask us not to process your personal data for marketing purposes.
-We will get your express opt-in consent before we use your data for such purposes or share your personal data with any third parties for such purposes, but you can exercise your right to prevent such processing by contacting us at the Company Address, via email at firstname.lastname@example.org, or by unsubscribing using the links contained in the marketing emails.
+We will get your consent before we use your data for such purposes or share your personal data with any third parties for such purposes, but you can exercise your right to prevent such processing by contacting us at the Company Address, via email at firstname.lastname@example.org, or by unsubscribing using the links contained in the marketing emails.